-A true 5G-capable phone arrived at Verizon this spring in the form of the Galaxy S10 5G.
-Verizon is the first carrier in the U.S. to offer this phone, which features a 6.7-inch screen and four rear cameras in addition to its 5G-ready modem.
-(Sprint and AT&T now sell it, too, though AT&T is restricting sales to corporate customers.)
-In our review, we found the phone delivers phenomenal 5G speeds where available, but with Verizon's network still in its early stages, it's hard to recommend a $1,300 phone, especially when the Galaxy S10 Plus offers the same great camera and a better battery for $300 less.
+A true 5G-capable phone arrived at Verizon last spring in the form of the Galaxy S10 5G.
+Verizon was the first carrier in the U.S. to offer this phone, which featured a 6.7-inch screen and four rear cameras in addition to its 5G-ready modem, though other carriers eventually added it.
+The Galaxy S10 5G has since made way for more advanced 5G phones.